 application essays in detail, focusing on the purpose of each essay in

 the admission process, how they are evaluated, and tips on preparing for

 and writing them.
 We also cover transfer credits, financial aid, and

 other items important in the application process.

-Prospective students may participate in online webinars through a combination of web and phone conferencing.
-Admission-focused and Program-focused sessions are offered, so be sure to check the event description.
+Prospective students can participate in online webinars through a combination of Web and phone conferencing.
+Admission-focused and program-focused sessions are offered, so be sure to check the event description.

 Prospective graduate students are strongly encouraged to meet one-on-one with an admission counselor, either before or after submitting an application.

 One-on-one appointments can be scheduled Monday through Thursday, 10:00 a.m. to 6:00 p.m., except when the university is closed for holidays or recesses.

 The Admission office offers group advising sessions once a month during the summer.
 Join us for one of our upcoming information sessions.